 Talk to an attorney as soon as possible.
 The sooner you do, the more evidence the lawyer will be able to gather regarding the accident and the condition that caused it.
 Timely action is critical in order to protect your rights.

-The Atlanta slip and fall attorneys at the Katz Law Firm represent persons injured as a result of slip and fall accidents in the metro Atlanta region and across Georgia.
+The Atlanta slip and fall attorneys at the Katz Personal Injury Lawyers represent persons injured as a result of slip and fall accidents in the metro Atlanta region and across Georgia.
 If you or a loved one have suffered injuries in a slip and fall on another person’s property, talk to a lawyer at our firm.
 You could be eligible for compensation that includes medical expenses, lost income, diminished earning capacity and other damages.